IsakSundeSingh/rust-concurrency-workshop/README.md

 As for the explanation of `Arc<Mutex<bool>>`:

 - `bool: Send + Sync`, but you can't share the state mutably, only clone/copy it.
 Ownership and borrows cannot be asserted across thread boundaries deterministically so the compiler doesn't let us share it mutably.
 - `Mutex<bool>: Send + Sync`, but you can't share the state mutably, for the same reasons as above.
 Makes the value inside safe to mutate across threads.
-Also makes a `T: !Sync!` `Sync`.
+Also makes a `bool: !Sync` `Sync`.
 - `Rc<Mutex<bool>>: !Send + !Sync` (RC = reference count) allows multiple owners of the value to share it mutably on a single thread by runtime reference counting, deallocating the value when the count reaches 0.
 However, it is itself not shareable across threads.
 This is because the RC keeps a count on how many borrows it has at runtime, and that count is subject to data races (RAW, WAR, WAW).
 - `Arc<Mutex<bool>>: Send + Sync` Arc = atomic reference counting.
 It is the same as the `Rc`-type, but keeps an atomic count which atomically updates the count (a CPU-level instruction prohibits data races at the cost of a higher runtime cost).
 This means we can cheaply clone an `Arc` and pass that to another thread.
 Cloning an `Arc` just increases a counter and copies a pointer to the data within.
 The mutex inside it provides ownership guarantees across threads because of the lock.